yunhanwang1105/GazeTech/README.md

-# A Technical Report for Appearance-based Gaze Estimation
+# Investigation of Architectures and Receptive Fields for Gaze Estimation